Quick steps to take if your gas pedal sticks

 - Shift the car into neutral.
 If the car has a manual transmission, remember to depress the clutch to shift gears.

 - When you have come to a controlled stop out of the way of traffic, turn the engine off (if you have not already done so).
-If you use a key, keep it in the ignition when you turn off the engine so that the steering wheel doesn't lock.
+If you use a key, keep it in the ignition when you turn off the engine so the steering wheel doesn't lock.

 - Call for assistance.
 Do not drive the vehicle until it has been professionally serviced.

-These computer-based systems recognize when both the brake and accelerator are being depressed and tell the engine to give precedence to braking and ignore the accelerator.
+Some new vehicles come with "smart throttle" technology, which reduces the possibility of unintended accelerations caused by mechanical failures.
+These computer-based systems recognize when both the brake and accelerator are being depressed.
+They also tell the engine to give precedence to braking and to ignore the accelerator.